devKnuda/basicnode/README.md

 ## Introduction

-This project is part of the AppDev2 course, week 3.
-The goal is to practice working with Git, refactoring code, and using Express.js to handle HTTP requests.
+This project is part of the AppDev2 course, The goal is to practice working with Git, refactoring code, and using Express.js to handle HTTP requests.

 ## Features